MrVeit/Firebase-Remote-Config-WebGL/README.md

 ## Fetch Config

-**There are two options:** step-by-step loading with manual activation and implementation of both stages using a single method.
+**There are two options:** step-by-step loading with manual activation and implementation of both stages using a single method:

 ```c#
 public sealed class FetchConfigExample: MonoBehaviour